cj-mills/christianjmills/_posts/2020-11-5-Barracuda-PoseNet-Tutorial-3.md

 ---
-title: Barracuda PoseNet Tutorial Pt.3
+title: Barracuda PoseNet Tutorial Pt.
+3
 layout: post
 toc: false
-description: This post covers how to perform inference with the PoseNet model.
+description: This post covers how to load the the PoseNet model in a script.
 categories: [unity, tutorial]
 hide: true
 search_exclude: false